 "Friday Night Live builds partnerships for positive and healthy youth development which engage youth as active leaders and resources in their community."

-Friday Night Live National Web Site
+California Friday Night Live Partnership Web Site

 Friday Night Live (FNL) promotes:

 - Healthy lifestyle choices in our community.

 - Develops and strengthens leadership skills for positive social change.

 - Organizes student conferences addressing alcohol, tobacco and other drug issues.

 - Sponsors parent workshops on issues affecting youth.

 Friday Night Live FAQs (Frequently Asked Questions)